remmie77/CHALLANGE-5/README.md

 * Once the message has been successfully written to the database, display all messages on the DOM,
 * If the application page is reloaded, all previous messages should appear.

+### NOTE!

+* Use of a service is OPTIONAL.
+Get it working in a Controller first.
+Add a service if you have time.
+* You do not need `ngRoute` (client-side routing)

 ![Wireframe](images/wireframe.png)